cinaral/rk4_solver/README.md

 There are two benchmark tests:
 1. A step integration loop without final time, and intermediate values are discarded.
-2. A cumulative integration loop with final time, and intermediate values saved.
+2. A cumulative integration loop with final time, and intermediate values are saved.

 The simulated system is a 3rd order linear system, and an Intel i7-9700K at 3.60 GHz processor was used with 32 GB of memory was used for the following results: